kubernetes/kubernetes/cluster/addons/calico-policy-controller/README.md

 - A DaemonSet which runs Calico on each node in the cluster.
 - A Deployment which installs the Calico Typha agent.
 - A Service for the Calico Typha agent.
+- A HorizontalPodAutoscaler to dynamically adjust the Typha Deployment.

 ### Learn More